Can Large Language Models Capture Dissenting Human Voices?: Prompt Examples

 \section{Prompt Examples}

-Below are some prompt examples we used during the generation process.
-If a suggested general prompt template is pre-specified for a model, we incorporate it to solve the NLI task.
-For example, for Stable Vicuna, we implement a human and assistant-style prompt template.
-Otherwise, we unify the template format for the rest of the models.
+We present examples of prompts we used during the generation process in Figure~\ref{fig:fig1} (\textit{See} two prompt examples on the last page.).
+We incorporate a suggested general prompt template pre-specified for a specific model.
+For example, we implement a human and assistant-style prompt template for Stable Vicuna.
+Otherwise, we leave the template format the same for the rest of the models.